 Historically, a lump sum recovery was the standard option in personal injury cases.
-The injured person then faced the daunting challenge of managing that lump sum in order to cover substantial ongoing medical and living expenses for her or his lifetime.
+The injured person then faced the daunting challenge of managing that lump sum in order to cover substantial ongoing medical and living expenses for her or her lifetime.
 All too often, this lump sum swiftly eroded away.
 When the recovery money was used, the injured person was still left in the same situation as before- disabled and unable to work.
 In such cases, responsibility to care for this disabled person fell to Medicaid and public assistance systems.

 Structured settlements provide a better approach.
-A voluntary agreement is reached between the parties generally through their counsel under which the injured person receives damages in the form of a stream of periodic payments tailored to address the future medical expenses and basic living needs of the injured person and his or her family from a wellcapitalized, financially-secure institution.
+A voluntary agreement is reached between the parties generally through their counsel under which the injured person receives damages in the form of a stream of periodic payments tailored to address the future medical expenses and basic living needs of the injured person and his or her family from a well-capitalized, financially-secure institution.
 This process may be overseen by a court, particularly in minor's cases.

-Often, this payment stream is disbursed throughout the individual's lifetime to ensure future medical expenses and basic living needs will be met, and that the injured person will not outlive his or her compensation.
-In the case of a disabling injury or wrongful death of a breadwinner, the payment stream can be tailored to support the family.
+Often, this payment stream is dispersed throughout the individual's lifetime to ensure future medical expenses and basic living needs will be met, and that the injured person will not outlive his or her compensation.
+In the case of a disabling injury or wrongful death of a bread-winner, the payment stream can be tailored to support the family.
 For example, the family may have young children to care for at home, with the other spouse unable to return to work or to earn enough to support the family.
 The payment stream can be tailored to meet the family's specific needs over time, including providing lump sum payments in the future when the children reach college to help fund the cost of their education.

 Structured settlements are voluntary arrangements.
-The injured person has a choice whether or not to take a structured settlement, yet many are never informed that they have this option.
-In the aggregate, about one-third of the injured persons who are offered a structured settlement choose one (with the other two-thirds taking a cash lump sum).
-But, according to industry experts, if an injured person is informed about the option of a structured settlement and given the opportunity to meet with an expert who can explain how structures work, acceptance rates increase substantially.
+The injured person has a choice whether or not to take a structured settlement.
+Generally, about one-third of the injured persons who are offered a structured settlement take it.
+The other two-thirds take the cash lump sum.